 VII.
-KEY RISKS AND THEIR MANAGEMENT Risk Management
+KEY RISKS AND THEIR MANAGEMENT

+Risk Management

 The risk management system of the Group is designed to assist the Group in implementing a sound and consistent risk management and reporting process across the Group.
 The Risk Management Committee is mainly responsible to oversee the development and implementation of the Group's risk management system.
 The Group's risk management department assisted the Risk Management Committee to review the effectiveness of risk management process and risk management report submitted by management, in which key risks and mitigation measures were reported to the Risk Management Committee.
-In 2021, the Group conducted enterprise risk assessments to analyze and report key risks, followed by the establishment of respective mitigation controls.
-An opinion on the effectiveness of the enterprise risk management ("ERM") system of the Company was submitted to the Risk Management Committee, which considers that the ERM system of the Group is effectively in place.
+In 2022, the Group conducted enterprise risk assessments to analyze and report key risks, followed by the establishment of respective mitigation controls.
+An opinion on the effectiveness of the ERM System was submitted to the Risk Management Committee, which considers that the ERM system of the Group is effectively in place.